notaphplover/ant-js/docs/introduction/introduction.md

 ¿Do you use redis in your projects?
 If yes, this project could be interesting for you.

 AntJS is a NodeJS library to manage a redis server, or even multiple clusters in an easy way.
 And it scales!
-For now, it has some limitations that are detailed <TODO>ADD LIMITATIONS</TODO> here, but we expect to solve them in a future major version.
+For now, it has some limitations that are detailed [here](../limitations.md), but we expect to solve them in a future major version.

 ### ¿What does "an easy way" mean?